Murmuration-Labs/bitscreen/new_user_tutorial.md

       - [Account Private Key from Metamask](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key)
       - [Account Recovery Phrase from Metamask](https://metamask.zendesk.com/hc/en-us/articles/360015290032-How-to-reveal-your-Secret-Recovery-Phrase)

-B) Authenticate in the BitScreen-CLI
+2. Authenticate in the BitScreen-CLI

     * With Private Key:

       1. `bitscreen-cli auth login`
       2. A prompt will appear which will ask for the wallet address associated with the account
       3. A prompt will appear which will ask for the account Private Key

 OR

     * With Recovery Phrase (Seed Phrase):

       1. `bitscreen-cli auth login --fromseed`
       2. A prompt will appear which will ask for the account Recovery Phrase (Seed Phrase)

 In both cases, after being successfully authenticated you can optionally save the credentials for future logins.